gdjohnson/TK19/transcripts/crispyAndReason20210728.md

 So: A unit of survival.

 Goal argument = intent argument.
-When a Congressional body passes a set of words… [[Law and language]].
+When a Congressional body passes a set of words… [[Language and law]].
 What is the “goal” or “intent” of a government

 If Y outcome only happens, or is only likely to happen given X intentionality of a superorganism, then we can attribute X intentionality to that superorganism.
 “The US hasn’t been invaded” tells us about the US’s goals.